FakherAlDeen/OneDorm-Imp/README.md

 # OneDorm-Imp
-how to run the code!
+How to run the code!
 ```
 git pull the repo
 ```
 # Run the backend
+How to run the back end code!
 ```
 cd .\BackEnd-Server\
 npm install
 npm run dev
 ```
 # Run the FrontEnd
+How to run the back end code!
 ```
 cd .\FrontEnd-Server\OneDorm\
 npm install